 Credit unions range in size from tiny, single-employee operations to large operations rivaling the size of many national banks.
 If you have challenged credit, a small or midsize credit union may be a good option.
 You are more likely to be able to make a personal connection during the loan process and explain your financial situation.

 Community banks are smaller financial institutions with more geographically limited branch networks.
 Like smaller credit unions, community banks can be more flexible – and more willing to listen to your personal story – than massive national institutions.

 Online banks, such as Ally Bank, operate entirely on the internet, without costly brick-and-mortar branch operations.
-Because their footprint is completely digital, many offer streamlined loan application and approval processes that you can complete without leaving your couch, along with a higher level of affordability when it comes to interest rates.
+Because their footprint is completely digital, many online lenders offer streamlined loan application and approval processes that you can complete without leaving your couch, along with more affordable auto loan rates.

 On the flipside, having no branches means that you have little opportunity to talk with someone outside of an impersonal call center about your specific circumstances.

 Once more common than they are today, finance companies only make loans and don’t offer many of the other products offered by many financial institutions, such as checking accounts.
 Instead, they borrow money from banks, which they then lend to you for your auto purchases.

 Many finance companies now cater to niche customers in the automotive market, such as those with bruised credit.
 Other finance companies include the auto lending arms of automakers, such as Ford Motor Credit, Honda Financial Services, and others.
 Some of those “captive” manufacturer finance companies offer used car deals, with rock-bottom pricing on loans for certified used cars.